ClarkGH/ClarkGH/README.md

-😎 An experienced Frontend Dev with a love for compositional componentization.
+😎 An experienced Frontend Dev and Software Architect with a love for compositional componentization.

 🍔 Can make 4 different types of hamburgers from scratch thanks to George Motz's educational videos